kanthoney/knex-users/README.md

 number of attempts is allowed.
 This defaults to zero.

   * `freeze_time`: the default length of time in milliseconds before a frozen account is unlocked.
 This parameter defaults to zero.

+  * `hash_password(password)`: A function for encrypting / hashing / salting passwords.
+By default the passwords are stored in plain text.

+  * `check_password(supplied, stored)`: A function which returns `true` if the supplied password matches the stored password and `false` otherwise.
+The default function simply tests if they are equal.

 Then create the database table, in a migration or otherwise: